“Any fool can be happy. It takes a man with real heart to make beauty out of the stuff that makes us weep.”

 Starting in April of 2017 I began my journey of working under the supervision of Ann Stoneson, LPC-S through Counseling South Austin in a private practice setting.
 Now I get to see people I am passionate about helping- gamers, geeks, and misfits.
-Yes, I do identify as a geek and a misfit!
+Yes, I do identify as a geek, gamer, and a misfit!
 Alternatives like us are often seriously stigmatized, starting with bullying in school to having to hide our interests or identities in professional settings.
 I’ve made it my mission to be able to provide a place where you can be yourself and work towards personal development.

 I currently live in south Austin with my partner and our three cats.
 When I am not seeing clients for therapy, I enjoy playing roller derby, painting, reading graphic novels, and going to the movies.